 3. Work better

 Volunteering can also boost your career heath.
 Volunteer work enables you to expand your skill set, whether you're serving as a teacher to kids or adults, fine-tuning budgets, managing committees or working on a construction crew.
 And you'll do so while showcasing the kind of generosity, commitment and leadership that employers crave.
 In fact, those who influence hiring decisions heavily favor civic-minded candidates.
-According to this recent study, 80 percent of hiring influencers asked said they believe active volunteers are more leadership ready, and 86 percent reported that including volunteer experience on a resume makes it more competitive.
+According to Deloitte’s Volunteer Impact Research, 80 percent of hiring influencers asked said they believe active volunteers are more leadership ready, and 86 percent reported that including volunteer experience on a resume makes it more competitive.